SayanGhoshBDA/Image-and-review-based-recommender-system/README.md

 # Image-and-review-based-recommender-system
 This repository is created as a part of my ML2 course work.
+The moto of this work is to build a recommender system making use of the product images, and reviews and ratings given by customers.

+### Contents:
+1. README.md
+2. Report.pdf
+3.  'code' folder containing all relevent python and shell scripts
+4.  'sample data' folder containing a few examples of pre-processed train and test data
+5.  'model weights' folder containing saved weights of trained model

+### Requirements:
+1. Python (version=3.6.9)
+2. Pytorch (cuda version >= 1.7.0)
+3.  gdown

 ### Steps to train a rating prediction model: